 A more important reason to have an appropriate email address is for swift identification.
 Your email address should allow recipients to identify you quickly.

 It could consist of, for example, your last name and the first letter of your first name, or your full name and surname e.g. Johnkings100@gmail.com

 4. The Subject Line Of Mention

-The subject line is meant to give the recipient an idea of the content of your email.
+The subject line is meant to give the recipient an idea of

 In fact, most people quickly browse their inboxes and choose which messages to open based on the subject line.